posit-dev/qa-example-content/dockerfiles/arm-local/README.md

 fluxbox &
 sudo x11vnc -forever -nopw -display :10 &
 ```
+(note that these commands are run in the background so it may look like you didn't get your prompt back, so just hit Enter).

 Then use a VNC viewer to connect to localhost:5900 on your host machine.
 (RealVNC Viewer is a good free option)